iVibhuti/Msc-CA-CM2/Abhishek_Dhankar_20030142002/Assignment_2/README.md

 ## *How to run the code?*
 * use main.py to run
-* make sure you have these modules/python libraries
+* make sure you have these modules/python libraries installed
 	* numpy
 	* math
 * this may not work for matrices of all dimensions